Tsuyoshi Wada: Early life

 Wada was born in Kōnan, Aichi Prefecture.
 He began playing baseball as a first grader at Kōnan Municipal Fujisato Elementary School for the Kōnan Danchi Baseball team.

-In 1991, Wada and his family moved to Izumo, Shimane Prefecture, Wada's father's hometown.
-Wada enrolled in Shimane Prefectural Hamada High School in Hamada upon graduating from junior high, leading them to the 79th National High School Baseball Championship in the summer of his second year of high school (the equivalent of eleventh grade in the United States) in 1997.
-His team faced Akita Commercial High School, led by Masanori Ishikawa, in the first round, but Wada walked that very Ishikawa with the bases loaded in the bottom of the ninth inning and suffered a walk-off loss.
+In 1991, Wada and his family moved to Izumo, Shimane Prefecture, his father's hometown.
+Wada enrolled in Shimane Prefectural Hamada High School in Hamada upon graduating from junior high, leading them to the 79th National High School Baseball Championship in the summer of his second year of high school (the equivalent of 11th grade in the United States) in 1997.
+His team faced Akita Commercial High School, led by Masanori Ishikawa, in the first round, but Wada walked Ishikawa with the bases loaded in the bottom of the ninth inning and suffered a walk-off loss.

 Wada's team secured a berth in the national tournament again the following summer (1998).
 They defeated Niigata Prefectural Shibata Agricultural High School, whose battery consisted of right-hander Kazuhiro Togashi (who later played for the Hokkaido Nippon-Ham Fighters) and catcher Ken Katoh, in their first game.
 They faced Teikyo High School, the East Tokyo champions, in their next game.
 Though Wada, who was not only the team's ace but also their cleanup hitter, gave up a home run to Hichori Morimoto, Hamada High won 3–2, making it to the quarter-finals.
 They narrowly lost in the quarter-finals to Toyota Otani High School (led by Katsuaki Furuki) in extra innings.

 Though Wada had ruptured his left triceps muscle the previous fall and struggled to even reach 130 km/h with his fastball during the tournament, Teikyo High players remarked after facing Wada that "[his fastball] looked like it was 150 km/h."

 As a player who was born in the 1980 Japanese academic year and participated in the 1998 Summer Championship, Wada is considered a member of the "Matsuzaka Generation".